albertomontesg/davis-interactive/docs/pages/challenge.md

-# DAVIS Challenge 2018 Interactive Track
+# DAVIS Challenge Interactive Track

-In this section we are going to explain in more detail how the Interactive Track of the DAVIS 2018 Challenge works.
-The technical challenges behind this track make us be cautious about this first edition, so we launch it in beta mode.
+In this section we are going to explain in more detail how the Interactive Track of the DAVIS Challenge works.
+Find more information in this [publication](https://arxiv.org/abs/1803.00557).

 ## Dataset

-The Interactive Track is built on the DAVIS 2017 dataset.
-Video sequences, annotated objects, as well as data splits are the same as the ones in the Semi-Supervised track, and the sequences have been manually annotated with scribbles.
-The annotators were instructed to label all objects of a sequence in a representative frame (not necessarily the first frame of the sequence as in the Semi-Supervised track).
+The interactive track is built on the DAVIS 2017 dataset.
+The video sequences in the `train`, `val` and `test-dev` subsets have been manually annotated with scribbles.
+The annotators were instructed to label all objects of a sequence in a representative frame (not necessarily the first frame of the sequence as in the semi-supervised track).

-For every sequence of DAVIS 2017 there are 3 different sets of scribbles, annotated by different users.
+For every sequence in the `train`, `val` and `test-dev` subsets of DAVIS 2017, there are 3 different sets of scribbles annotated by different users.
 The figure below illustrates an example of three different user annotations on the same sequence `dogs-jump`.
 Note that annotations were performed on different frames, chosen by the respective users.
+More information on how to download the scribbles in the [Installation](/user_guide/installation) guide.

 <div style="white-space: nowrap;">